-Therefore, rather than waiting for a national system of compliance and enforcement for building carbon emissions Milton Keynes Council has set a requirement for the use of quality and monitoring regimes in SC1 K.5 and K.6.
+Therefore, rather than waiting for a national system of compliance and enforcement for building carbon emissions, we have set a requirement for the use of quality and monitoring regimes in SC1 K.5 and K.6.

-Developers are required to set out the quality regime that they will use for their development including how it meets our minimum requirements in their Energy and Climate statement.
+Developers are required to set out the quality regime that they will use for their development, including how it meets our minimum requirements in their Energy and Climate statement.
 Guidance for developers on the requirements of the quality regime are set out below.

-The developer must put together a quality regime, a system or set of processes to demonstrate that the 'as built' performance (meaning post-occupancy performance) of the dwellings matches the values stated at design stage.
-This is done by comparing post-occupancy data with predicted design performance.
-It is also recommended this is then compared with industry benchmarks to help determine the asset's potential performance and encourage improvement.
+We define a quality regime as a system or set of processes to ensure that the 'as built' performance (meaning post-occupancy performance) of the dwellings matches the values stated at design stage.
+This is done by comparing post-construction and content/uploads/sites/3/2018/04/GN32 BREEAM UKNC 2018 Energy prediction and post occupancy assessment v0.0.pdf https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/810197/NPPF_Feb_2019_revised.pdf post-occupancy data with predicted design performance.
+It is also recommended that at the later monitoring stage this is compared with industry benchmarks to help determine the asset's potential performance and encourage improvement.